-The University of the Incarnate Word provides online alcohol education and sexual assault prevention.
+The University of the Incarnate Word provides online education regarding alcohol and other drugs and sexual assault prevention.
 All first year and new transfer students are required to take each of these online courses.
 The programs are offered free of charge to the student and must be completed by the posted deadline date to ensure eligibility for registration the following semester.